zachwang1992/UI_Testing/README.md

 - $ sudo docker build -t ui_test .
 - $ sudo docker run -v "$PWD":/report/ ui_test

-All the commands should be executed in the root directory of the repo.
-A html test report is generated for the testing.
-The repo is also added to Travis CI and is test is executed automatically.
+The commands should be executed in the root directory of the repo.
+A html test report report.html is generated after the test execution.
+The repo is also added to Travis CI and so the test is executed automatically.